rosaboyle/minbert-assignment/README.md

 We are asking you to submit in two ways:
 1. *Canvas:* a full code package, which will be checked by the TAs in the 1-2 weeks after the assignment for its executability.
-2. *Outputs:* we will ask you to submit your system outputs, in case there are any problems executing your code.
+2. *Kaggle:* we will ask you to submit your system outputs to Kaggle, in case there are any problems executing your code.

 #### Canvas Submission